(Guest post by John Shaw, cyclist, traveler and gourmet chef)

 Near the summit of our route to Port de Pollença, there is a snack/drink kiosk.
 Hundreds of cyclists gather there for well-deserved breaks and to enjoy views.
 The other two hill climbs are more popular with cyclists than the one we took.

 While much of the rest of the ride to Port de Pollença was downhill, there were a few “bumps”.
 Tema ran out of power on the second to last one.
-Luckily for us, once she got over the humps the balance of the ride had a minus 3% grade.
+Luckily for us, once she got over the bumps the balance of the ride had a minus 3% grade.
 We almost floated to our destination.
 Tema was still glad to be off her bike though.
 Port de Pollença is also a purpose-built tourist beach destination with hotels, bars and restaurants lining the pedestrianized seashore.
 We checked-in for a 3-night stay, put our bikes in a deluxe bike room shared with another hotel, changed, swam, relaxed on the beach in front of our hotel, showered, napped, ate dinner and were asleep this time by 21:00!

 Day 3: Out-and-back cycle route from Port de Pollença to Cap de Formentor, professional action shots of both of us